Debarati9816/Debarati9816/README.md

 -The fatched weather data is parsed and displayed onthe website.
 This indicates current temperature, humidity, wind speed and description of the weather conditions.

 -Clean and intuitive interface is used.
 This makes it easy for users to navigate and find the informations they need.

+### Password Geneartor Using Python
+-Generates passwords using uppercase